 There is more to freedom than just free software.
-I'm a founding member of Klimaliste Berlin, a new political party that aims to transform Berlin and make it a carbon-neutral and fair city in a carbon-neutral, sustainable, and fair world.
+I'm a founding member of Klimaliste Berlin, a political party that aims to transform Berlin and make it a carbon-neutral and fair city in a carbon-neutral, sustainable, and fair world.
 Generally I'm in favor of decisive and thorough action in order to shut down the usage of fossil fuels and stop all harmful behaviors that are heating up our planet.
 Urgent action is now more needed than ever since there is hardly any time left to save civilization as we know it!

 In 2016/17 I worked for the research project Society After Money (German: Die Gesellschaft nach dem Geld), which had the goal of exploring the possibilities and challenges of a world where money, exchange, and capital no longer matter.